 - If you travel frequently, get access to the airport lounge through credit card or airline status.
 That will give you access to some pretty yummy snacks and save you from buying food at airport restaurants with their inflated prices.

-- Set a price watch for airfares through kayak.com or other websites to be notified of cheaper fares.
+- Set a price watch for airfares through kayak.com or other websites to be notified if the fare drops.

 How to Save on Hotel Stays

-- Apply for a credit card that lets you accrue hotel points.
+- Apply for a credit card that lets you accrue hotel points to be used for booking rooms.

 - Shop at the hotel chain’s virtual mall to accrue extra points.
 Some stores can give up to 10 points per dollar spent.

-- Call the hotel directly and ask for discounts and any upgrades.
+- Call the hotel directly — not the company’s toll-free reservation number — and ask for discounts and upgrades.
 That can include larger rooms and even executive lounge access.
 If you aren’t successful before you arrive, ask again when you check in.
 Being nice to the front desk clerk can go a long way toward getting you what you want.
-The worst they can do is say no.
+The worst they can do is say no. And you might end up with a suite for the price of a standard room.

 - Consider buying executive lounge access with points or cash.
 It might save you money on breakfast, snacks, drinks or even dinner, especially if you are traveling with ravenous teens.